eclipse-uprotocol/up-streamer-rust/README.md

 You'll need to use the feature flags `vsomeip-transport`, `zenoh-transport` or `mqtt-transport` depending on which implementation you want to build.
 You then also have the option of including your own vsomeip or using one bundled in `up-transport-vsomeip`.

+For the bundled option, you have two options to set environment variables needed.

+#### Using `config.toml`

-For the bundled option, set the following environment variables (for example in your .cargo/config.toml file):
+Set the following environment variables (for example in your .cargo/config.toml file):

 ```toml
 [env]